Altermagnetic spin-split Fermi surfaces in CrSb revealed by quantum oscillation measurements

 As the field is tilted from the $c$ axis [Fig. 2(a)], the $\alpha$ frequency initially decreases and thereafter increases.
-The increase is observed at $|\theta| > 20^{\circ}$, where $\theta$ is the angle between the applied field and the $c$ axis.
-This angular dependence can be explained by the maximum orbit at the A point of the band-1 outer tubular Fermi sheet [orbit 1-A-o in Fig. 2(c)].
-In field directions near $B \parallel c$, the frequency from the minimum orbit at A of the band-2 outer tubular Fermi sheet (orbit 2-A-o) approaches the frequency of orbit 1-A-o; hence, the $\alpha$ oscillation includes some contribution from orbit 2-A-o.
-The calculated frequency 1-A-o also reasonably explains the frequency $f_1$ of \cite{Long26condmat} except in the immediate vicinity of $B \parallel a^*$ \cite{SM}.
+The increase is observed at $|\theta| > 20^{\circ}$.
+This angular dependence can be explained by the maximum orbit at the A point of the band-1 outer Fermi sheet [orbit 1-A-o in Fig. 2(c)].
+In field directions near $B \parallel c$, the frequency from the minimum orbit at A of the band-2 outer sheet (orbit 2-A-o) approaches the frequency of orbit 1-A-o; hence, the $\alpha$ oscillation includes some contribution from orbit 2-A-o.
+The effective mass of $\alpha$ is also in good agreement with band masses of these orbits (Table SI).

-The authors of \cite{Du25condmat} claimed that the $\alpha$ oscillation ($F_3$ in \cite{Du25condmat}) carries a nontrivial Berry phase $\pi$.
-However, the oscillation phase that we determined from a Landau-fan plot (Fig. S2) does not agree with that reported in \cite{Du25condmat}.
-In fact, the Berry phase cannot be definitively inferred from a phase analysis of the $\alpha$ oscillation because the $\alpha$ oscillation near $B \parallel c$ is the sum of the oscillations from the two orbits (see Supplemental Material \cite{SM}).